<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 Target Audience

 Professional C# developers who want a structured, end-to-end path from AI-curious to AI-proficient.
-Ideal for engineers and teams adopting AI coding tools across the full development lifecycle — writing, refactoring, testing, reviewing, and shipping .NET code — who also need to understand the security, licensing, and governance implications of doing so responsibly.
-This is a tool-agnostic course: students work hands-on with Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, and Gemini CLI rather than betting on a single vendor, and the skills transfer to whichever assistant your organization adopts.
+Ideal for engineers and teams adopting AI coding tools across the full development lifecycle - writing, refactoring, testing, reviewing, and shipping .NET code - who also need to understand the security, licensing, and governance implications of doing so responsibly.
+This is a tool-agnostic course: each delivery is tailored to the AI tools your organization chooses - Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, Gemini CLI, or others - and the skills transfer to whichever assistants your team adopts.
 Labs run in both Visual Studio and VS Code.
+For the language-agnostic version of this material, see AI-Assisted Software Engineering Fundamentals.

 Description

 The .NET ecosystem gives AI coding tools an unusually strong foundation to work against: a rich type system, Roslyn analyzers, and a mature test ecosystem provide fast, reliable feedback that agentic workflows thrive on.
-This five-day intensive teaches professional C# developers how to take full advantage.
-Days one and two cover the foundations: how large language models generate code, the strengths and tradeoffs of the frontier models, and prompting and context engineering techniques that produce idiomatic, modern C# — nullable-aware, async-correct, and aligned with current .NET 10 APIs rather than patterns from a decade of training data.
-Days two and three move into the tools: inline assistance and chat-driven editing in Visual Studio and VS Code, then full agentic workflows across Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, and Gemini CLI — plan-then-execute sessions where the agent builds, reads compiler and analyzer output, and runs tests; grounding agents with project context files; and issue-to-PR automation.
-Day four applies AI to quality: generating and maintaining xUnit suites, AI-assisted debugging, code review, and modernizing legacy .NET Framework code.
-Day five addresses team-scale adoption: NuGet supply-chain risks, secret handling, licensing and IP questions, policy design, and honest productivity measurement.
-Students finish with a capstone that exercises the full workflow on a realistic ASP.NET Core codebase.
+This five-day intensive teaches professional C# developers how to take full advantage, starting with how large language models generate code, setting up and configuring whichever tools your organization chooses in Visual Studio and VS Code, and prompting and context engineering techniques that produce idiomatic, nullable-aware, modern C# aligned with current .NET 10 APIs.
+Daily practice follows: disciplined inline assistance, chat-driven explain-refactor-generate workflows, grounding assistants in solution context with CLAUDE.md / AGENTS.md and rules files, and full agentic workflows where the agent builds, reads compiler and analyzer output, and runs tests.
+Day four applies AI to quality across the lifecycle: xUnit suites, integration testing ASP.NET Core, AI-assisted debugging, refactoring at scale, modernizing legacy .NET Framework code, and documentation.
+Day five addresses team-scale adoption: NuGet supply-chain risks, secret handling, licensing and IP questions, organizational policy, cost management, and rolling AI out with honest productivity measurement.
+This is a tool-agnostic course: each delivery is tailored to the AI tools your organization chooses (Claude Code, GitHub Copilot, Codex, Cursor, Windsurf, Gemini CLI, or others).

 Learning Outcomes

-• Explain how LLMs generate code and choose the right frontier model for a given C# task.
+• Explain how LLMs generate code, choose the right frontier model for a given C# task, and set up and configure your chosen AI tools in Visual Studio and VS Code with sound privacy and data controls.

-• Apply prompting and context engineering techniques that produce idiomatic, nullable-aware, modern C#.
+• Apply prompting and context engineering techniques that produce idiomatic, nullable-aware, async-correct, modern C#.

-• Drive agentic coding sessions with Claude Code, Copilot, Codex, Cursor, Windsurf, and Gemini CLI, with dotnet build, analyzers, and tests in the loop.
+• Drive agentic coding sessions with your chosen coding agents, with dotnet build, analyzers, and tests in the loop, including issue-to-PR automation.

-• Generate, evaluate, and maintain xUnit test suites with AI assistance.
+• Generate, evaluate, and maintain xUnit and integration test suites with AI assistance, and turn exceptions, async stack traces, and production logs into root causes faster.

 Training Materials